Your digital business toolkit 🇧🇪

 The FPS Finance is the federal tax administration.
 Its site is a mine of information on all the taxes your company will have to deal with.

-- VAT (Value Added Tax): Schemes, periodic returns (monthly/quarterly), deductions.
+- VAT (Value Added Tax): Schemes, declarations, periodic returns (monthly/quarterly), deductions.

 - Personal Income Tax (IPP) or Corporation Tax (IS): Calculation, rates, annual returns.